Read this article to find out more about sales influencer Grant Cardone’s seven simple tips to help you improve your sales follow up technique.

-What does Grant recommend?
+What Does Grant Recommend?

-1. Take action
+1. Take Action

-Planning is great, but eventually you need to pick up the phone.
-48 percent of all salespeople don’t make the call.
+Planning is great, but eventually, you need to pick up the phone.
+According to a study, 48% of all salespeople don’t make the call.

-2. Frequency leads to greatness
+2. Frequency Leads to Greatness

 As mentioned earlier, the vast majority of sales are done after the fourth call.
-Sales is all about repeated jabs instead of landing a knockout punch.
+After all, sales is all about repeated jabs instead of landing a knockout punch.

-3. Get regular
+3. Get Regular

-Managers should outline in their CRM what sales activities their reps should be following over a designed period of time.
+Managers should outline in their CRM what sales activities their reps should be following over a designated period.